 ‘You think they care about that?
 They’ve been picking it out for years.
 Whatever they’re going to do with it they’ve saved every last shard.’

 Zack still hadn’t told Saxon what he’d seen.
-He’d heard the stories before he went of course, but he’d put them down to the oldsters rambling.
-There was nothing they liked better than spinning yarns about the collapse and no amount of persuasion could persuade him the missile had any earthly origin.
-Still, when the stranger had arrived and spoken at the palaver’s fire, he’d seen the credits dance before his eyes and taken the offer.
+He’d heard the stories before he went of course, but he’d put them down to rambling.
+There was nothing the oldsters liked better than spinning yarns about the collapse and no amount of persuasion could persuade him the missile had any earthly origin.
+Still, when the stranger had arrived and spoken at the fire, he’d seen the credits dance before his eyes and taken the offer.
 If they were mad enough to want what pinioned the beast to its eyrie he was just mad enough to think he could get it for them.
-Besides, Zack and his son hadn’t had work for so long they had bellies more full of air than anything that kept meat on their bones.
-There wasn’t much call for thieves with most of the population in the ground.
+Besides, Zack and his son hadn’t had work for so long they had bellies more full of air than anything else.
+There wasn’t much call for thieves with most of the population six feet under.

 ‘I can hear them Dad.’

 So could Zack, as the first cries slid between the crumbling buildings he gave himself time for a glance behind as a whisper of doubt filled his mind that quickly grew to a clamour.
 He could’t have laid the wires properly if they were this close.

 ‘Keep straight on till you hit open air.’

 ‘Dad … .’

 Zack would have been happier if the moisture all around wasn’t echoed by that in his palms, but at least when he found them the wires were still in place.